AMIR-H-P/Discord-H04X/README.md

 ![image](https://user-images.githubusercontent.com/78264512/194784439-e56a3d94-2f52-4dc8-a2ea-b380bb5c9f57.png)

 ## Disclaimer
 This project is made for good and fun purposes only.
-By using H04X, you agree to be responsible and liable for any consequences
+By using H04X, you agree to be responsible for any consequences

 ## Features
 - [x] - [ Create Channels ](https://github.com/AstraaDev/Discord-All-Tools-In-One) - Creates Channel With Specified Amount